-Project information is entered into the Environmental Screening Tool (EST), a web-based Geographic Information System (GIS) database and mapping application.
+The environmental screening tool (EST) is a web-based geographic information system (GIS) database and mapping application.
+The EST combines environmental, sociocultural and project data from multiple sources into a consistent format then provides standardized geographic information system (GIS) analyses.
+This process identifies potential natural, physical, cultural and community resources present in the project area and allows ETAT members to provide input on proposed projects.
 The EST is the core of the ETDM process and is used extensively through the process by supporting agency and community participation.
-EST provides the analytical and visualization tools necessary to synthesize information of a proposed project.
-It enables agencies to input/update project information, perform analyses, and keeps the affected community aware of pertinent information.
+Est provides the analytical and visualization tools necessary to synthesize information of a proposed project.
+It enables agencies to input/update project information, perform analyses, and keep the affected communities aware of pertinent information.